-VPN Security Protocols Explained: Understanding PPTPLast Updated by Gray Williams on December 20, 2018
+VPN Security Protocols Explained: Understanding PPTPLast Updated by John Bennet on December 20, 2018

 As you are researching different VPNs you have undoubtedly come across companies listing PPTP with their security protocols.
 If you’re not sure what that means, or whether it is important for you, you’ve come to the right place.

 We’ll explain everything you need to know about PPTP so you can decide if a VPN tunnel best suits your needs.